 Julie Chasen, Founder

 Julie is passionate about all forms of creative expression, and sustainable community building.
-She is on the adjunct faculty of Santa Rosa Junior College, where she has been teaching a combination of music and balance-focused movement, in the Older Adult’s program, for the past 20 years.
-She received a Merit award for community service in 2009 from the city of Santa Rosa.
-In her free time, she likes hanging out with her neighbors and their dogs.
+She is on the adjunct faculty of Santa Rosa Junior College, where she has been teaching a combination of music, dance, and balance-focused exercise, in the Older Adult’s program, for over 20 years.
+She became fluent in Spanish while living in Michoacon, Mexico, and playing piano in a latin jazz band.
+In 2009, she received a Merit award for community service from the city of Santa Rosa.

 A junior college student from Malaysia, Melissa brings her enthusiasm for Growing A Village/Cultivando un Pueblo into web development and other computer technology issues.

 Robert Lopez, Educator/Horticulturist